 Patagonia is the name used for the southern areas of Chile and Argentina.
 The definition is a bit loose, but the name is often applied to anywhere south of about latitude 40º.
 In Patagonia the weather becomes increasingly poor as you travel south.
 In the northern area the climate is almost Mediterranean, but in the far south the climate is like that in Scotland.
 On the Chilean side of the mountains there are some incredibly wet places where rain falls on over 350 days of the year.
 On the Argentine side of the mountains there are much drier steppes where it rarely rains but is always very windy.
-The area is very popular for walking, but this usually involves at least some backpacking.
+The area is very popular for walking, but this usually involves at least some backpacking as opposed to trekking with donkeys/mules.
 Other activities such as rafting and mountain biking are increasingly popular.

 The Lakes District

 The northern section of the Patagonian Andes is better known as the Andean Lakes District.
 It is a stunningly beautiful region of blue lochs, thick forests and snow capped volcanoes which straddles the Chile-Argentina border.
-This is without a doubt the most underrated area of the Andes, with great weather, absolutely superb scenery and hundreds of tea rooms serving excellent cakes.
+This is without a doubt the most underrated area of the Andes, with good weather, absolutely superb scenery and hundreds of tea rooms serving excellent cakes.
 The area also has a lot of short hikes and backpacking trips in wild and untouched forests, some superb areas for mountain biking, and a selection of easy volcanoes to climb including the spectacularly active Volcan Villarrica.
 This is the best place in the Andes to come if you want a hotel based holiday doing some easy day walks or other activities in superb scenery.

 Volcan Villarrica in winter